pytroll/pytroll-collectors/doc/source/index.rst

 Historically this was created to collect SEVIRI segments, which has some impact on the configuration.

+In the segment gatherer YAML configuration, the user can define one or more patterns that are collected.
+The following top level variables may be defined:

+patterns
+    Mapping of pattern names to pattern definitions.
+Each category definition is itself a mapping that must contain the key ``pattern`` and may contain the keys ``critical_files``, ``wanted_files``, ``all_files``, ``is_critical_set``, and ``variable_tags``.
+When ``patterns``
+    is not defined, the segment gatherer will not do anything useful.

+    pattern
+        Defines the pattern used to parse filenames obtained from incoming posttroll messages.
+The string follows trollsift syntax.

+    critical_files
+        Describes the files that must be
+        unconditionally present.
+If timeout is reached and one or more critical files are missing, no message is published and all further processing ceases.
+        The critical files are describes as a comma-separated string.
+        Each item must contain
+        exactly one colon (``:``).
+The part before the colon is a string describing the channel.
+The part after the colon is a list of segments seperated by a hyphen-minus character (``-``).
+If this list contains more than one segment, each item must be parseable as a base-10 integer, and it will be interpreted as a range between the first and the last segment.

+    wanted_files
+        Describes files that are wanted, but not critical.
+If one or more wanted files are missing, the segment gatherer will wait for them to appear until the timeout is reached.
+If timeout is reached and one or more wanted files are missing, a message will be published without the missing files.
+If all wanted files are present before timeout is reached, collection is finished and a message will be published immediately.
+        The syntax is as for ``critical_files``.

+    all_files
+        Describes files that are accepted, but not needed.
+Any file matching the ``all_files`` pattern is included with the published message, but the segment gatherer will not wait for those files.

+    is_critical_set
+        ???

+    variable_tags
+        List of strings for tags that are expected to vary between segments.

+timeliness
+    Time in seconds from the first arrived file until timeout.
+When timeout is reached, all collected files (meaning all files that match the ``all_files`` pattern) are broadcast in a posttroll message.

+time_name
+    Name of the time tag used in all patterns.

+time_tolerance
+    ???

+posttroll
+    Configuration related to posttroll messaging, with the keys ``topics`` (list of topics to listen to) ``publish_topic`` (topic used for published messages), ``publish_port``, ``nameservers``, and ``addresses``.

+group_by_minutes
+    ???

+keep_parsed_keys
+    ???

+bundle_datasets
+    ???

+num_files_premature_publish
+    ???

+providing_server
+    ???

+check_existing_files_after_start
+    ???

 The YAML format supports collection of several different data together.
 As an example: SEVIRI data and NWC SAF GEO products.